rafaelfelix/puppet-phpqatools/README.md

 PHP Quality Tools is a very simple project, which aims to provide a puppet manifest to provision a CI (Continuous Integration) Server with PHP-specific tools for measuring the quality of the code.

-This project also provides a Vagrantfile (see: http://vagrantup.com), so you can test the provisioning scripts from scratch in your own machine (it uses Virtualbox).
+This project also provides a Vagrantfile (see: http://vagrantup.com), so you can test the provisioning scripts from scratch in your own machine.

 Dependencies
 -------